Learning with Explicit Shape Priors for Medical Image Segmentation: Abstract

 \section{Abstract}

-Medical image segmentation is considered as the basic step for medical image analysis and surgical intervention.
-And many previous works attempted to incorporate shape priors for designing segmentation models, which is beneficial to attain finer masks with anatomical shape information.
-Here in our work, we detailedly discuss three types of segmentation models with shape priors, which consist of atlas-based models, statistical-based models and UNet-based models.
-On the ground that the former two kinds of methods show a poor generalization ability, UNet-based models have dominated the field of medical image segmentation in recent years.
-However, existing UNet-based models tend to employ implicit shape priors, which do not have a good interpretability and generalization ability on different organs with distinctive shapes.
-Thus, we proposed a novel shape prior module (SPM), which could explicitly introduce shape priors to promote the segmentation performance of UNet-based models.
+Medical image segmentation is a fundamental task for medical image analysis and surgical planning.
+In recent years, UNet-based networks have prevailed in the field of medical image segmentation.
+However, convolution-neural networks (CNNs) suffer from limited receptive fields, which fail to model the long-range dependency of organs or tumors.
+Besides, these models are heavily dependent on the training of the final segmentation head.
+And existing methods can not well address these two limitations at the same time.
+Hence, in our work, we proposed a novel shape prior module (SPM), which can explicitly introduce shape priors to promote the segmentation performance of UNet-based models.
+The explicit shape priors consist of global and local shape priors.
+The former with coarse shape representations provides networks with capabilities to model global contexts.
+The latter with finer shape information serves as additional guidance to boost the segmentation performance, which relieves the heavy dependence on the learnable prototype in the segmentation head.
 To evaluate the effectiveness of SPM, we conduct experiments on three challenging public datasets.
 And our proposed model achieves state-of-the-art performance.
-Furthermore, SPM shows an outstanding generalization ability on different classic convolution-neural-networks (CNNs) and recent Transformer-based backbones, which can serve as a plug-and-play structure for the segmentation task of different datasets.
+Furthermore, SPM shows an outstanding generalization ability on classic CNNs and recent Transformer-based backbones, which can serve as a plug-and-play structure for the segmentation task of different datasets.
+Source codes are available at \url{https://github.com/AlexYouXin/Explicit-Shape-Priors}